kimx3314/Data-Visualization/README.md

 ## Data Visualization
 ### Visual Analysis of Trending YouTube Data
-with Python, R and Tableau
+using Python, R and Tableau